ibm-cloud-docs/solution-tutorials/coligo.hidden.md

    kubectl get pods --watch
    ```
    {:pre}-->

-Congratulations!! for deploying a web application with a simple command and also without the intricacies of Kubernetes such as pods, deployments, services, and ingress.
+Congratulations!! on deploying a web application to Coligo with a simple command and also without the intricacies of Kubernetes such as pods, deployments, services, and ingress.

 ### Deploy a backend app and test the connection